EkoLabs/sonorous/README.md

 # Sonorous
 Sonorous is built for the modern browser, enabling easy audio integration into web apps and games.
 As an abstraction over the [WebAudio APIs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), Sonorous offers fine-grained control for those who need it, while handling any cross-browser issues for you.
-See [here](https://caniuse.com/#search=webaudio) for supported browsers.

 # Table of Contents
 * [Getting Started](#getting-started)